 Judge Ross then directed Eric F. James to write a history of the Jesse James family.
 With so much new evidence discovered, and the first volume of Jesse James Soul Liberty already an award winner, four additional volumes will document and show the epic panorama of the historic James family.
 Meanwhile, public events like the Jesse James Gang & Family Reunion of 2002, will continue to offer the public personal contact and an intimate understanding of Jesse James and his family that no historian can provide.

-"* James Preservation Trust co-founder with Judge James R. Ross * Archivist of the Joan Beamis Research Archive that produced the first genealogy of the Jesse James family, Background of a Bandit * Supervised and executed exhumation and re-internment of Jesse's twin children, Gould & Montgomery James * Publisher of Stray Leaves and Leaves of Gas * Author of Jesse James Soul Liberty email@example.com
+James Preservation Trust co-founder with Judge James R. Ross * Archivist of the Joan Beamis Research Archive that produced the first genealogy of the Jesse James family, Background of a Bandit * Supervised and executed exhumation and re-internment of Jesse's twin children, Gould & Montgomery James * Publisher of Stray Leaves * Author of Jesse James Soul Liberty

 While much of what we do gets done behind the scenes, our goal is to bring you what we find comprehensively in depth and with insight.
 We are dedicated to documenting the James family and to reporting on its revelations, in ways that are both entertaining and enlightening.

-Over 150 researchers have contributed to our success.
+Family history continues as the backbone of our efforts.
+Over 150 genealogy researchers have contributed to our success.
 You can view an early partial list on our Contributors page.
 Their contribution has made it easier for the James family itself to break 130 years of self- imposed silence to make contributions of their own.
 Everyone benefits.
 If you have genealogy, stories, video or photos you think are relevant to the Jesse James family, contact us.
-We know there are many more cousins and much more family history yet to be discovered.
+We know there are many more cousins.
+There is much more family to discover.
 No one person will do it alone.
 Join us.

 For the James family, high school photos become really interesting when they are newly discovered photos of the great-grandchildren of Jesse James.
 Interest of the class photos increase when they photos are discovered to be provided by a previously unrecognized cousin.